mnot/redbot/redbot/message/headers/README.md

     on the `Set-Cookie` syntax, because it allows a bare date that includes a comma.

- * `SingleFieldValue` - For use on field values that expect only one value.
-   If more than one is present, it will set a warning message, and only send through the last value in `values`.

-   If used in conjunction with `@GenericHeaderSyntax`, it should come afterwards.

  * `CheckFieldSyntax` - Checks the syntax of a field against a regex; if it does not match, a warning message will be set, and None will be forcibly returned; the code in _parse_ will not be run.